How Warriors' dominance hurts the teams chasing them, and the NBA overall

 However, when the cap comes in as short as it did this year, and indications are it was a result of Golden State's crushing of the rest of the league, there is reason for concern.
 While there may be high TV ratings, and plenty of plaudits about their accomplishments going forward, how will the league react if it happens again?

 That is the million dollar question.
 Doing nothing, very likely because the Warriors broke no rules and assembled a very popular team, could stagnate the growth of the rest of the league.
 The Warriors aren't the problem.
 The league, which allowed the cap to be bent to create this super-team and all its after effects, may be the problem.

+At the same time, the league made every effort to smooth the cap and prevent last summer's chaos.
+The players union, sensing the potential for a massive windfall and spike in their salaries (which wound up being a one-year-only effect) resisted.
+There was no language in place for the CBA to resolve the issue.
+The NBA has been called draconian in some of its approaches to the union negotiations in the past.
+It's hard to fault them for simply allowing the players to allocate their portion of the media windfall in whatever regard they chose.

-And if it is, the league is going to need those ratings and Stephen Curry jersey sales to make its way through a time where noteworthy growth could be stunted -- ironically -- by arguably the best team in its history.
+This isn't about blame, and it's not about how to solve a problem that may resolve itself on its own.
+It's about recognizing the early signs that there may in fact be a problem.
+And if that problem continues, the league is going to need those ratings and Stephen Curry jersey sales to make its way through a time where noteworthy growth could be stunted -- ironically -- by arguably the best team in its history.

 -